Student-friendly JavaScript reference with examples

 In Tinkr, you write code that takes input, processes it, and produces output.

-Input values are available as input1
+Input values are available as input1, input2, input3, etc:

 input1 // First piece of data